Generalized Orthogonal Matching Pursuit: Introduction

+The main principle behind the OMP is simple and intuitive: in each iteration, a column of $\mathbf{\Phi}$ maximally correlated with the residual is chosen ({\bf identification}), the index of this column is added to the list ({\bf augmentation}), and then the vestige of columns in the list is eliminated from the measurements, generating a new residual used for the next iteration ({\bf residual update}).
 Among these, computational complexity of the OMP is dominated by the identification and the residual update steps.
-In the $k$-th iteration, the identification requires a matrix-vector multiplication between $\mathbf{\Phi}' \in \mathbb{R}^{n \times m}$ and $\mathbf{r}^{k-1} \in \mathbb{R}^{m}$ so that the number of floating point operations (flops) becomes $(2m - 1)n$.
-Main operation of the residual update is to compute the estimate of $\mathbf{x}$, which is completed by obtaining the LS solution and the required flops is approximately $4km$ when the modified Gram-Schmidt (MGS) algorithm is applied \cite{bj?rck1996numerical}.
-In addition, it requires $2 km$ flops to perform the residual update.
+In the $k$-th iteration, the identification requires a matrix-vector multiplication so that the number of floating point operations (flops) becomes $(2m - 1)n$.
+Main operation of the residual update is to compute the estimate of $\mathbf{x}$, which is completed by obtaining the least squares (LS) solution and the required flops is approximately $4km$.
+Additionally, $2 km$ flops are required to perform the residual update.
 Considering that the algorithm requires $K$ iterations, the total number of flops of the OMP is about $2 Kmn + 3 K^2m$.
 Clearly, the sparsity $K$ plays an important role in the complexity of the OMP.
-In order to observe the effect of $K$ on the complexity, we measure the running time of the OMP as a function of $n$ for three distinct sparsity levels ($\frac{K}{n} = 0.02$, $0.1$, and $0.2$).
-As shown in Fig. \ref{fig:run_time1}, the running time complexity for $\frac{K}{n} = 0.2$ is significantly larger than that for $\frac{K}{n} = 0.02$ since the cost of this orthogonalization process increases quadratically with the number of iterations.
 When the signal being recovered is not very sparse, therefore, the OMP may not be an excellent choice.